KillahPotatoes/KP-Liberation/README.md

 * Port: 2302
 * Needed Mods: None
 * Admin: [jus61](https://www.killahpotatoes.de/index.php?user/2-jus61/)
-* Runs the latest stable or, if available, dev version

 ## Needed Mods
 This mods are needed if you use the prepacked missionfiles from the release tab or Steam Workshop.